opensourcephysicslab/CompPhysMP-lib/README.md

 All example code are written for Adafruit KB2040 board.

 If you are using a different board, open the code and make necessary changes to the 'i2c=I2C(...)' line to match your board.
 Then run this code in Thonny.

+## Submodules not included

+Some git projects that include full-feature drivers/modules are not included as submodules in this repo because of various reasons.
+One of them would be the repo contains more than just a MicroPython sensor driver/module but also other things not related to our efforts, such as custom firmware images for specific boards, circuit board designs etc. When such inclusion becomes too confusing to include, the repo's link will be included below with some explanation on where the driver/module is.

+[tinypico](https://github.com/tinypico/tinypico-micropython) includes an LIS3DH MicroPython driver that is tested to work, with extended features.